 When linking to a page make sure to create descriptive anchor text instead of just adding the full link into your content.
 A great way to create proper anchor text is to use the primary keyword the page topic is about that you are linking too.
 This will help Google understand what that page is about and give the customer insight into what they will be clicking on.

-In the example below, we created a blog post about optimizing your page for bounce rate and in one of the steps we linked to another blog post that can dive deeper into video optimization. and used the anchor text “get your videos to rank on Google.”
+In the example below, we created a blog post about bounce rate optimization and in one of the steps we linked to another blog post that can dive deeper into video optimization. and used the anchor text “get your videos to rank on Google.”

 When implementing internal linking you want to make sure that every page on your site is linked in some way.
 Make it a priority to go through your site and find the common categories to link together.
 In the graphic below you can see the structure of internal linking.
 The more posts that are related to a specific category linked together, the more Google will think you are an expert about that topic and show your posts more often in organic search results or a Featured Snippet.